kubernetes/enhancements/keps/sig-storage/1432-volume-health-monitor/README.md

   extensible: future CSI spec revisions MAY add values, drivers that adopt a newer spec MAY report them alongside existing ones, and COs MUST tolerate values they do not recognize.
-A CO that does not recognize a value SHOULD surface it for observability and MUST NOT misclassify it as healthy.
+A CO that does not recognize a reported condition MUST surface it as the `Unknown` status, carrying the driver's `reason` and `message` through unchanged, rather than dropping it or misclassifying it as healthy.
+- Distinguish a volume reported healthy from one whose driver does not report health at all.
+When a driver advertises a volume-health capability and reports no adverse condition, the status field is populated with an empty condition list — an explicit "healthy" report; when no such capability is advertised, the field is left absent, meaning no health information is available.
 - Make health reporting opt-in per driver (via CSI capabilities) and per cluster (via the `CSIVolumeHealth` feature gate).
 A driver that implements no health capability is not probed and incurs no